CoBrALab/cortical_markers_paper/README.md

 ```
 git clone https://github.com/parent41/cortical_markers_paper
 ```
-3. Download subject-wise vertex data for cortical MRI markers from the [Canadian Open Neuroscience Platform (CONP)](https://portal.conp.ca/index).
-Put all files in a directory named "vertex_files_20mm_anon" located in the main directory
+3. Download subject-wise vertex data for cortical MRI markers from the [Canadian Open Neuroscience Platform (CONP)](https://portal.conp.ca/index) and on [Zenodo](https://zenodo.org/record/7729120#.ZA87d3bMK3A).
+Put all files from the directory "vertex_files_20mm_anon" in a directory of the same name located in the main directory
 4. Run R scripts to generate marker maps (for spatial distribution average, AIC of age effect shape, linear age effect, quadratic age effect)
 ```
 # First set working directory to the specific analysis folder (e.g., spatial_distribution_average)